 It is vital that you are honest about the monetary value of your subsistence claims and the amounts given are accurate.
-Only pre-packaged food purchased on the working day the claim relates to (after the qualifying journey has commenced) is claimable.
+Only pre-packaged food purchased on a working day (after the qualifying journey has commenced) is claimable.

 You are unable to claim subsistence for days not worked or subsistence purchased in volume for a period of time, food must be purchased on the day it is being claimed for.

-If you would like further details of compliant travel insurance providers accepted by SmartWork, please contact your Business Manager directly.
+Our Business Managers can help if you would like further details of compliant travel insurance providers accepted by SmartWork.

 - Council tax